History of Bruce Pearl in Timeline

 2001: Head Coach of Milwaukee

-In 2001, Bruce Pearl took over as head coach of Milwaukee.
+In 2001, Bruce Pearl took over as head coach of Milwaukee (UWM).

 In 2003, Bruce Pearl led Milwaukee to their first NCAA tournament appearance.

-On March 28, 2005, Bruce Pearl was named the new head coach at Tennessee, succeeding Buzz Peterson.
+On March 28, 2005, Bruce Pearl was named as the new head coach at Tennessee, succeeding Buzz Peterson.
+He also stirred controversy by releasing Matthew Dotson from his scholarship.

-In a 2005 interview, Deon Thomas referred to Bruce Pearl as "a snake" when asked about forgiving him for the recruiting scandal incident.
-Thomas eventually became the University of Illinois's all-time leading scorer.
+In a 2005 interview, Deon Thomas referred to Bruce Pearl as a "snake" and expressed difficulty in forgiving him due to lingering feelings from the recruiting scandal.

 In 2006, Bruce Pearl was named Coach of the Year by Sporting News.

-On January 22, 2007, Bruce Pearl attended a Lady Vols game with his upper body painted orange, spelling out "V-O-L-S" with his players, which garnered national media attention and highlighted support for women's athletics.
+On January 22, 2007, Bruce Pearl attended a Lady Vols game with his upper body painted orange to show support.
+His actions brought national media attention to the Tennessee program.

-On February 27, 2007, Lady Vols coach Pat Summitt returned the favor to Bruce Pearl on Senior Night for the men's team by appearing as a cheerleader.
-The Tennessee team also defeated the Florida Gators.
+On February 27, 2007, Lady Vols basketball coach Pat Summitt returned the favor on Senior Night for the men's team.
+She came out as a cheerleader and led the crowd in a rendition of Rocky Top.

-On March 27, 2007, Bruce Pearl indicated that he was not interested in leaving Tennessee for the head coaching position at Iowa.
+On March 27, 2007, Bruce Pearl indicated that he was not interested in leaving Tennessee for the head coaching position at Iowa, despite rumors.

-On February 23, 2008, Bruce Pearl led the second-ranked Tennessee Volunteers to a 66-62 victory over the top-ranked and undefeated Memphis Tigers, handing Memphis its first loss of the season and its first home loss in 47 games.
+On February 23, 2008, Bruce Pearl led the second-ranked Vols into in-state, undefeated rival Memphis to play the # 1 ranked Tigers.
+Tennessee defeated Memphis 66–62, handing Memphis its first loss of the season and its first home loss in 47 games.

 March 5, 2008: SEC Regular Season Championship